Popular Pavers for Your Patio, Driveway, and Walkway

 Photo: KCULP / Adobe Stock

-Homeowners typically prefer natural pavers in their rustic, uneven state.
+Homeowners commonly prefer natural pavers in their rustic, uneven state.
 They are either laid in sand or mortar over concrete, but due to their weight and fragility, are best left to the professionals to install.

 Most natural stones are also resistant to water and heat, so you can use them in high-slip areas such as around the pool.
 Their strength makes them strong enough for driveways as well.

-On the flip side, natural stone pavers are typically more expensive than some manufactured styles, coming in at $15 to $50 per square foot.
+On the flip side, natural stone pavers are more expensive than some manufactured styles, coming in at $15 to $50 per square foot.
 The cost often depends on how accessible the stone is in your area.

 2. Brick Pavers